 (1) Surrounding each new star, the celestial bodies are working to prepare the coming of men who are the abodes of God.
-This was the case in solar family, in which the Earth made some to-ing and fro-ing which fashioned its face, which is the one of a beautiful young woman well shaped in size and aspect.
-Having given birth to the world, it has given birth to a son, and will give birth to all its children behind to it.
+This was the case in the solar family, in which the Earth made some to-ing and fro-ing which shaped its face, which is the one of a beautiful young woman well shaped in size and aspect.
+Having given birth to the world, it has given birth to a son, and will give birth to all its children behind him.
 It is to protect this world that Mars and Venus, its servants, have for mission today to occupy the regions of the sky where the Earth should no longer go; because the temperature prevailing in their neighborhood doesn't allow the cycle of water of which depends the manifestation of life.

 (2) Regarding the Earth and the awakening of the Son, who is Peter, the Scripture reports: